Faiz-UT/Eval-Feature-Sentiment-Extraction-LLMs/README.md

 # If an environment variable "OPENAI_API_KEY" is not set, assign the OpenAI secret key to parameter "secret_key" as shown in the following command
 python feature_level_sentiment_analysis.py --llm_model "gpt-4" --secret_key "PUT_SECRET_KEY_HERE" --prompt_type "long"
 ```
 Use the following commands to evaluate the zero-shot performance of LLama chat models (i.e., llama-2-7b-chat-hf, llama-2-13b-chat-hf,llama-2-70b-chat-hf) with the short prompt or long prompts.
 Ensure the secret key from huggingface has been set to variable "hf-token".
+Note that you can run any LLama version (_e.g._ ```meta-llama/Meta-Llama-3.1-8B```).
 ```bash
 # Evaluating LLama 7b model with the "short" prompt under zero-shot settings.
 Similarly, pass the bigger llama-2-chat model for its evaluation
 python feature_level_sentiment_analysis.py --llm_model "meta-llama/Llama-2-7b-chat-hf" --secret_key %hf-token% --prompt_type "short"